 The following key findings come from the report:

 To illustrate further the scope of the opioid crisis, we have reproduced below a map from Health Canada’s

-National report: Apparent opioid-related deaths in Canada (released September 2018).
-The map shows the number and rate (per 100,000 population) of apparent opioid-related deaths by province or territory.
+Overview of national data on opioid-related harms and deaths.
+The map shows the Number and rate (per 100,000 population) of apparent opioid-related deaths by province or territory.